-The Pensions Ombudsman (TPO) deals with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.
+(i) The Pensions Ombudsman (TPO) deals with complaints and disputes which concern the administration and/or management of occupational and personal pension schemes.
 Members have the right to refer a complaint to TPO free of charge.

-Contact with TPO about a complaint needs to be made within three years of when the event(s) being complained about happened, or if later, within three years of when a member first knew about it (or ought to have known about it).
+Contact with TPO about a complaint needs to be made within three years of when the event(s) being complained about happened or, if later, within three years of when a member first knew about it (or ought to have known about it).
 There is discretion for those time limits to be extended.

 TPO now operates an Early Resolution Service (ERS) in addition to its normal Adjudication Service that aims to provide a quick, informal and streamlined process.
 Any member that elects to use the ERS does not need to follow the Trustee's Internal Dispute Resolution Procedure (IDRP).
-However should any complaint that has gone through the ERS remain unresolved, TPO expects the IDRP to be followed prior to the complaint being passed to its Adjudication Service.
+However, should any complaint that has gone through the ERS remain unresolved, TPO expects the IDRP to be followed prior to the complaint being passed to its Adjudication Service.
 Enquiries should be addressed to:

-The Pensions Ombudsman Ē 0800 917 4487

 10 South Colonnade \bowtie enquiries@pensions-ombudsman.org.uk

 Canary Wharf www.pensions-ombudsman.org.uk

 London

 E14 4PU

-(ii) The Money and Pensions Service ("MaPS") brings together three respected providers of financial guidance; Pensions Wise, the Money Advice Service and the Pensions Advisory Service.
-MaPS is committed to ensuring that people throughout the UK have guidance and access to the information that they need to make effective financial decisions over their lifetime.
+(ii) Pension Wise, the Money Advice Service and The Pensions Advisory Service have been consolidated into one brand - MoneyHelper.
+MoneyHelper is committed to ensuring that people throughout the UK have guidance and access to the information that they need to make effective financial decisions over their lifetime.
+MoneyHelper is a free service provided by the Money and Pensions Service.
 The contact details are: